ericaltenburg/ericaltenburg/README.md

 ### Hey, nice to meet you!

-* I'm a senior at Stevens Institute of Technology majoring in Computer Science with a minor in Pure and Applied Mathematics graduating in Spring 2021!
+* I'm an alum of Stevens Institute of Technology with a B.S. in Computer Science and a minor in Mathematics!

 * I'm currently looking for work full-time!
   * [résumé](https://github.com/ericaltenburg/resume/blob/master/Altenburg_Eric_CS.pdf)